-Whiplash can be caused by a sudden backward and/or forward jerking motion of the head.
-These injuries are most frequently caused by car accidents, and are normally classified as a "soft tissue" injuries.
+Whiplash can be caused by a sudden backward / forward jerking motion of the head.
+These injuries are most frequently caused by car accidents, and are normally classified as a “soft tissue” injuries.

 Soft tissue injury settlements rarely exceed 2-3 times the amount of medical and therapy bills.
 In soft tissue injuries, the injured party’s medical bills are normally limited, while the physical therapy, including mostly chiropractic visits, are much higher.